jeromemarchand/sws-th/docs/Protocol.md

 ```
 0    4	  8    12   16   20   24   28   32   36   40
 0000 1111 0011 0110 0111 1110 0010 0010 1110 0101 0
 ?
-Ident ? ??ch ^ Tf*10+900  ^ ^ Hum % ^   ?    ?  ?
+Ident ?
+L?ch ^ Tf*10+900  ^ ^ Hum % ^   ?    ?  ?
 ```

 First 8 bits are the same identifier as in the first format.
+Low power seems to be encoded on bit 8.
+Its value is reverse to what it is on the celcius format.
 The channel is encoded on bits 10-11.
 It matches the value on the sensor switch or the base.

 Temperature is located at bits 12-23.
 It is encoded in decidegree Fahrenheit with a 90°F offset on 12 bits.
 Humidity is at bits